JakubFranek/Kapytal/saved_data/README.md

 # Note

-Kapytal expects and loads a settings.json file in this directory.
+Kapytal keeps a user_settings.json file in this directory.
 This is hardcoded within the source code.